 Your Next Manufactured Home: Discover What You Can Expect to Pay

-Those price variables are most influenced based upon where the home is to be sited, local building authority requirements and the extent of site improvements preferred by the manufactured home purchaser.
-Instead of trying to address every possible option, we will break down the “typical” costs you can expect to experience when purchasing your next manufactured home.
-The amount you end up paying can and will vary based on your location and upgrades.
+These variables in cost are influenced most by where the home is to be sited, local building authority requirements, and the extent of site improvements elected by the home buyer.
+Instead of trying to address every possible option, we’ll break down the “typical” costs you can expect to encounter when purchasing your next manufactured home.
+The amount you end up paying can, and probably will, vary based on your location and upgrades.

-Let’s say, for instance, I receive a job offer that will require me to move to north Texas, near the Dallas/Fort Worth area.
-I’ve located property in a rural subdivision zoned for today’s modern manufactured homes on the outskirts of Sherman, Texas, a growing community with a population of 41,200 within an hour commute to downtown Dallas.
-I have spoken to my bank, and I have $200,000 to spend on my new home.
-I have chosen a design I like with three bedrooms, two baths and 1,780 square feet of living space.
+Let’s say I receive a job offer that requires me to move to northern Texas, near the Dallas/Fort Worth area.
+I’ve located property in a rural subdivision zoned for manufactured homes, on the outskirts of Sherman—a growing community with a population of 41,200, within an hour commute to downtown Dallas.
+I’ve spoken to my bank, and I have $200,000 to spend on my new home.
+I have chosen a design I like, with three bedrooms, two baths, and 1,780 square feet of living space.

 Land – $25,000

 Land value may vary greatly, depending on its location.
-In some areas, an acre of buildable land may cost as little $1,000.00 or as much as $100,000.
+In some areas, an acre of suitable land may cost as little $1,000 or as much as $100,000.
 The $25,000 purchase cost of our building lot is comparably priced with other similar manufactured home properties in the area.

 The retailer’s base price for the home I have chosen is $90,000.
-The price includes normal delivery and installation including placement permits and the pilot car escorts that drive behind and front of the trucks to alert other drivers to the oversized loads.
-It does not include special customization upgrades we would like to make and optional amenities we will add to make the home exactly as we have envisioned.
+The price includes standard delivery and installation, including required placement permits, and even the pilot cars required to escort my home delivery truck to its final destination.
+However, it doesn’t include special customization upgrades we’d like to make, or optional amenities we will add to make the home exactly as we have envisioned.

 Customizations – $18,000

 While the manufactured home is already close to what we are looking for, it lacks the personal feel that customizing the home will give us.
-We also want to go “green” by adding extra insulation in floor, ceiling, and walls, Energy Star upgraded appliance packages, granite kitchen countertops, and a luxurious master bath with large soaking tub, separate shower stall, and double sinks.
-We were pleasantly surprised that the manufacturer has available an optional covered 8’ fully integrated covered porch at a cost much less than building one on site.
+We also want to go “green” by adding extra insulation in the floor, ceiling, and walls, an ENERGY STAR-upgraded appliance package, granite kitchen countertops, and a luxurious master bath with a large soaking tub, separate shower stall, and double sinks.
+We’re pleasantly surprised when our manufactured home builder also offers us an optional 8’, fully integrated and covered porch, at a cost far lower than building one on-site.

 Site Preparation – $25,000

-It is recommended that you employ a licensed general contractor that has local experience in contracting and installing all of the functions required to prepare the site and connection to utilities.
+It is recommended that you employ a licensed general contractor, with local experience in contracting and installing all of the functions required to prepare the site and connections to utilities.

-(Caveat: It is best not to authorize your new manufactured home be built before accumulating the information, time frame and costs of the site work and utility requirements.)
+(Caveat: It’s best not to authorize your new manufactured home be built before knowing the scope, time frame, and cost of the site work and utility requirements.)

-The contractor’s bid obtained on our behalf by the retailer will include permits, inspection fees, septic system, excavation, perimeter block foundation, utility connection from street to home, grading, driveway and flat work.
+The contractor’s bid obtained on our behalf by the retailer includes permits, inspection fees, septic system, excavation, perimeter block foundation, utility connection from street to home, grading, driveway, and flat work.

-If your budget will accommodate, we will include in our financing the cost of a 20’ X 20’ site built two car garage (attached) that will cost about $24,000.
-We have specified where the garage will be attached to the home and notified the factory to provide a firewall door from home to garage.
-That cost has been included in the options we are adding.
+If our budget accommodates, we’ll include in our financing the cost of a site-built 20 ft², two-car, attached garage—about $24,000.
+We’ve specified where the garage will be attached to the home, and asked the factory to install a fire door between the garage and the home.
+That cost has been included in the options we’re adding.

-The total costs applicable to the purchase of the land, such as title fees, document fees, realtor fees, etc. are not accounted for in our total manufactured home costs.
-Those charges most likely will be included in the financing package, as opposed to out of pocket expenses.
+The total costs applicable to the purchase of the land—payments such as title fees, document fees, and realtor fees—are not accounted for in the total cost of our manufactured home.
+But, these charges will most likely be included in our financing package, as opposed to becoming out-of-pocket expenses.

-There are official fees and assessments in housing jurisdictions is some areas of the country that are not necessarily applicable to manufactured home installations in the State of Texas, such as developer fees, school impact fees, special permit fees, environmental impact fees, mitigation fees, etc. An example would be the State of California where these fees will cost in excess of $12,000 to get a permit to place a single manufactured home on private property.
+In some areas of the country, housing jurisdictions require fees and assessments that aren’t necessarily applicable to manufactured home installations in our chosen state of Texas, such as developer fees, school impact fees, special permit fees, environmental impact fees, or mitigation fees.
+A good example is the State of California, where fees for a permit to place a manufactured home on private property exceed $12,000.

 Construction Loan Costs – $4,000

-The lending process is equivalent to the same conditions as that of building a home on site.
-You will need to first apply for a construction loan that has provisions for staged funding whereby lender releases funds payable to entities that are completing predetermined stages of the construction process.
-The first draw will be to the retailer for the home cost when manufactured home has been sited on the property.
+The lending process for manufactured homes is equivalent to the lending process for a traditional site-built home.
+You’ll first apply for a construction loan—this allows your lender to release funds to pay for construction costs as each stage of construction is completed.
+The first draw will be to the retailer for the home cost, once manufactured home has been sited on the property.
 Other scheduled draws will be paid to the contractors as per a scheduled completion agreement.
-The interest and fees you will be charged by the lender will be assessed based upon an agreed upon timeline for completion of the project.
-When completed the constructed loan will be closed and the construction loan will be retired by the permanent loan.
+The interest and fees you’ll be charged by the lender will also be assessed based upon an agreed upon timeline for completion of the project.
+When the home is completed, the construction loan will be closed and retired by the permanent loan.

-If my bank does not offer construction financing, my retailer/dealer will refer me to a lender that specializes in manufactured home construction financing.
+If my bank doesn’t offer construction financing, I know I can count on my retailer to refer me to a lender that specializes in manufactured home construction financing.

 All-In Cost – $183,000

-The final price of my new quality built manufactured home comes to $188,000.
-That averages out to just around $106.00 per square foot of living space for our well constructed, energy efficient three bedroom two bath home with a two car attached garage, factory installed 240 sq.ft covered porch and all the custom features and amenities to satisfy our specific needs and desires in our dream home.
+All told, the final price of my new manufactured home comes to $188,000.
+That averages out to just about $106 per square foot of living space for our well-built, energy-efficient, three bed two bath home, with a two-car attached garage, factory-installed 240 ft² covered porch, and all of the custom features and amenities that satisfy our specific needs and desires in our dream home.